AljanScholtens/taiga-boilerplate/README.md

 1. Make sure you've installed the [dependencies](#dependencies).
 2. Get the [latest version](#download) of Taiga Boilerplate.
 3. Go to the folder via terminal or your application of choice.
-4. **Run Sass via `sass --watch stylesheets`.**
+4. **Run Sass via `sass --watch assets/stylesheets:dist/stylesheets`.**
 5. Edit the `/stylesheets/core/settings.scss` to your wishes.
 6. Start building and use `/pattern-library/pattern-library.html` as example and inspiration.

-Tip: when deploying to a live environment make sure your CSS is compressed by running `sass --watch stylesheets --style compressed`.
+Tip: when deploying to a live environment make sure your CSS is compressed by running `sass --watch assets/stylesheets:dist/stylesheets --style compressed`.

 ## Modules and shared components